Updated for 2022

-Whether you have a separate dining room or a combined dining room and kitchen, this Home Flooring Pros guide offers you the top dining room flooring options for your home.
+Whether you have a separate dining room or a combined dining room and kitchen, this Home Flooring Pros guide offers you the top dining room flooring options on the market.

-- Hardwood Flooring – Whether you choose solid hardwood flooring, engineered hardwood flooring or even bamboo flooring, you’ll enjoy a durable surface that combines good looks with a surface that is easy to clean and maintain.
+- Hardwood Flooring – Whether you choose solid hardwood flooring, engineered hardwood flooring or even bamboo flooring, you’ll enjoy a durable floor that combines good looks with a surface that is easy to clean and maintain.
 Hardwood floors are known for their timeless and beautiful look, so if you’re looking for a statement piece, hardwood flooring might be the right choice for you!

 - Laminate flooring – A lower-cost alternative to hardwood floors that you may also want to consider among your dining room flooring options is laminate.
 Laminate flooring is one of the easiest to clean surfaces out there.
 There are no grooves or spaces between tiles and floorboards to worry about, so you can keep this type of floor spotless for years to come.

-- Carpeting – This flooring material works well for dining rooms because of its warmth and the fact it tends to insulate the space from outside noise.
+- Carpeting – This flooring material can work well in dining rooms because of its warmth and the fact it tends to insulate the space from outside noise.
 Attractive Berbers and other weaves are ideal for this purpose.
 If you’re trying to create a cozy and inviting space, carpet is a great option to consider.

 - Natural Stone Flooring – If you want a real sense of luxury and beauty in your dining room, natural stone is a great choice.
 It is easy to care for and gives an upscale feel wherever it is installed.